oat-sa/taohub-articles/forge/Documentation for core components/plugin.md

 How to develop a Javascript Component
 =====================================

 You want to develop a Javascript component to use it from several place of you application.
-Before starting the development there are some things you have to know and some questions you have to think about.<br/>
+Before starting the development there are some things you have to know and some questions you have to think about.

 First of all you will have to chose between a javascript plugin or a JQuery plugin.
 Javascript plugin are often a template that you want to have on many page and configure it a little.
-Jquery plugin are more about modifying or adding some functionality to an existing DOM element.<br/>
+Jquery plugin are more about modifying or adding some functionality to an existing DOM element.

 Now you have to thing about the purpose of your plugin, feature you want it to have.
 So you will be able to find an API, a list of method it will expose, and start the development of your plugin.